Master of the World (character)

-Master of the World (real name Eshu) is a supervillain appearing in American comic books published by Marvel Comics.
+Master of the World (Eshu) is a supervillain appearing in American comic books published by Marvel Comics.
 He is a recurring villain of the superhero team Alpha Flight.

 Publication history

-Master of the World first appeared in Alpha Flight #2 and was created by John Byrne.
+Master of the World (Eshu) was created by writer-artist John Byrne and first appeared in Alpha Flight #2 (September 1983), as part of Alpha Flight's debut as a standalone title after the team's earlier appearances in X-Men.

+Byrne introduced the character as a large-scale threat designed to challenge the entire Alpha Flight team.
+The character's origin — a prehistoric caveman experimented on by alien Plodex technology over 40,000 years — gave him a distinctive place in the Marvel Universe as an ancient, highly evolved villain with both physical and technological superiority.

+The character returned in several subsequent Alpha Flight story arcs under different writers, including during the series' later runs in the 1980s and 1990s.
+He also crossed over into other Marvel titles, appearing against the Avengers and the Heroes for Hire.
+These appearances established his role as a recurring threat beyond the Alpha Flight corner of the Marvel universe.
+The character reappeared in the 2011 Alpha Flight limited series by Greg Pak and Fred Van Lente, where he served as the primary antagonist behind the Unity Party storyline.
+He also returned in the "Civil War II" crossover event in 2016–2017.

 Fictional character biography

 Forty thousand years ago, a caveman warrior named Eshu was cast out of his tribe in what is now northern Asia after he killed another caveman against his tribe's laws.
 He wanders the Earth and is soon psionically called to the beacon of an alien ship.

-The ship was owned by the Plodex race.
-After it crashed on the North Pole, it sent out a message, to seek out the dominant life form on Earth.
-After an exhausting journey, the hunter Eshu finds the ship and is captured upon entering it.
-For thousands of years Eshu was experimented on by the Plodex ship.
-The experiments were excruciating.
-He was dissected and reassembled, just to be dissected again.
-His intelligence increased over the years until his mind and body were developed to the peak of perfection.
-After some time he learned to tap into the ship's systems with his mind, which eventually enables him to take them all over.
-He finds he is actually unable to leave the ship.
-He sends out a signal to a member of the Plodex race called Marrina.
-She responds and brings the superhero team Alpha Flight with her to his starship base in the Arctic.
-By this time, Eshu is calling himself The Master of the World.
-He took Marrina captive, and revealed his origin.
-He was confronted by Namor the Sub-Mariner and the Invisible Woman, and his starship exploded during the confrontation with Alpha Flight.
-His plans succeed and the Master is able to escape the ship by submarine.
+Eshu is captured by the alien Plodex, who experiment on him and repeatedly dissect and reassemble his body.
+His intelligence increases over the years until his mind and body are developed to the peak of perfection.
+After some time, Eshu learns to access the ship's systems, allowing him to escape.
+Now calling himself the Master of the World, he captures Alpha Flight after luring them to the Arctic.
+The Master of the World is confronted by Namor and the Invisible Woman, during which his starship is destroyed.
+He escapes his ship via a submarine.

-He was no longer bound to the alien ship and sought to be a conqueror, but in order to execute his plans for world domination, he would still need the ship's technology.
-Using his knowledge of the alien technologies, he gains control of Marrina and her Plodex Mate.
-The Master caused Marrina to revert to savagery, and captured Namor and Alpha Flight's Puck.
-The Master plotted to destroy the Atlanteans.
-His helmet was torn from his head by Puck, severely injuring him; the upper half of his head was severely scarred due to Puck's forcible removal of his helmet, which had been physically joined to his flesh.
-The Master's submarine exploded, thwarting his plans to dominate the world.
+Using his knowledge of the alien technologies, the Master of the World gains control of Marrina Smallwood and her Plodex mate.
+The Master causes Marrina to revert to savagery and captures Namor and Alpha Flight's Puck.
+However, Puck tears the Master's helmet from his head, severely injuring him.
+The Master's submarine explodes, thwarting his plans to dominate the world.